awsdocs/aws-iot-docs/developerguide/iot-quick-start.md

    }
    ```

-   The `sequence` number increments by one each time a new `Hello World` message is received and stops when you terminate the program\.
+   The `sequence` number increments by one each time a new `Hello World` message is received and stops when you end the program\.

-1. After you've finished running the program on your device, in the AWS IoT console, choose **Done** to finish the tutorial and see this summary\.
+1. To finish the tutorial and see a summary, in the AWS IoT console, choose **Done**\.
 ![\[AWS IoT console quick start complete\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws-iot-learn-connect-complete.png)

 ## Step 5\.
 Explore further<a name="iot-quick-start-test"></a>